16 key plants from the Horniman gardens

 Since opening in 1901, the museum has sought to display, educate and preserve mankind’s cultural response and effect on the natural world, housing everything from textiles to musical instruments, living butterflies and taxidermy.
 In 2015, when plans for the new World Gallery were taking shape, an opportunity arose to redevelop an aged food garden.
 The idea was to create a display linking living plants to the new anthropology and natural history exhibitions.
 Wisely, the museum appointed Sheffield-based professor of horticultural ecology, James Hitchmough, an expert in naturalistic, seed-sown planting schemes and at the forefront of sustainable urban greening.

 Given the role of redesigning the space, James explains: “The aim was to create a garden displaying the unique grassland flora of three different regions that have historically been inhabited and utilised by indigenous people, and are now critically endangered.”
-These include the prairie in North America, along with the Renosterveld steppe and eastern montane grassland in South Africa.
+These include the prairie in North America, along with the Renosterveld steppe and eastern montane Ornamental grasses: the best grasses to grow in South Africa.
 While highlighting this plight, the garden also has to work practically, with a long season of interest to entertain visitors and a sustainable focus on its future management and maintenance.

 Planting at the Horniman garden